 - The Bourne Stuntacular will debut at Universal Studios Florida spring 2020.
 This cutting-edge live-action stunt show based on Universal Pictures’ blockbuster Bourne film franchise will blur the lines between stage and cinema in a hybrid form of entertainment that has never been seen before.

-- The new Cirque du Soleil show, “Drawn to Life,” will begin performances spring 2020.
+- The new Cirque du Soleil show, “Drawn to Life,” will begin performances in 2021.
 The show, presented in the Disney Springs building, will feature a cast of more than 65 performers from around the world and will blend the heart, humor and joy of Disney storytelling with new acrobatic performances and effects never before seen in a Cirque du Soleil production.

 - Canada Far and Wide in Circle-Vision 360, Epcot’s newest show, located in the Canada Pavilion, takes guests on a journey through Canada’s landscape, culture and scenery featuring new scenes and a new story.